cirosantilli/china-dictatorship/FAQ.md

 To increase the cost of censorship.

-If commies censor things, they will get worse IT technology, and thus less rich.
+If commies censor things, they will get worse IT technology, and thus become less rich.

-## Do you hate China?

-On the contrary.
-China is my favorite country.
-It has many, many wonderful things.
-As Bjarne said:

-> There are only two kinds of programming languages: those people always bitch about and those nobody uses

-I only focus here on negative things to provide content that will activate the Great Firewall.

 ## This repository is completely biased against the Chinese Government!